 Expired Domain Crawler: This can be used to crawl the pages of an authority website looking for broken backlinks.
 Once it finds a broken backlink it checks if the domain that it is referring to is available to register.
 When a domain is available to register, the crawler checks common domain authority metrics to allow you to decide if it is worth purchasing.

-It will be interesting though to see how Google responds to the use of BNPs and whether they are able to exert pressure on registers to disclose more information about site owners.
+It will be interesting to see how Google responds to the use of BNPs and whether they are able to exert pressure on registers to disclose more information about site owners.
 If Google was able to identify most site owners this could be the end of BNPs.
 That could create a more level playing field for sites who don’t use PBNs.